 Adjust expectations, especially during holidays.
 A long-term illness may mean your loved one is in remission one year but undergoing treatment the next year.
 Consider if an upcoming event may place too much of a burden on you or your loved one.
 Think about how you’ve helped each other feel better during a difficult time in the past and how you can adjust going forward.
 Consider alternatives to the usual celebrations and the creation of new ones.

 Find someone to open up to.
 Don’t keep your emotions bottled up.
 Sharing your feelings with someone you trust—a partner, family member, friend, spiritual leader or social worker— can make your concerns seem more manageable.
 Caregiver support groups are also available.
 These can give you an opportunity to meet and learn from others in similar situations.
-CancerCare’s professional oncology social workers provide free case management, counseling and support groups, including online and telephone support groups for caregivers, to you and your loved one to help you cope with your role as a caregiver.
+CancerCare’s professional oncology social workers provide free resource navigation, counseling and support groups, including online and telephone support groups for caregivers, to you and your loved one to help you cope with your role as a caregiver.

 Recognize that you are doing your best.
 There is no “right” way to be a caregiver.
 It’s important to give yourself permission to acknowledge your efforts as a caregiver and to be patient with yourself as you navigate this role.